-The last suggestion, in [A{3.3}], is that the genus, while remaining numerically one, be common to many like "a play or some spectacle that is common to all watching it."
-Porphyry is more explicit: the herald's utterance is present as a whole and undividedly to each person in the theatre.
+the herald's utterance is present as a whole and undividedly to each person in the theatre.
 The point is the same, however.
 The play, like the herald's utterance, is present as an undivided whole to each person in the theatre.
-Boethius and Porphyry clearly mean to suggest something like Platonic participation here, since each example is reminiscent of how a Platonic form is common to those things that share in it.
+Boethius and Porphyry clearly mean to suggest something like Platonic participation here, since each example is reminiscent of how a Platonic Form is common to those things that share in it.

-Boethius rejects [A{3.3}], however, on the grounds that something common in this way cannot "constitute" or "make up" the substance" of the things to which it is common: substantiam constituere / formare.
-This is one of the jobs of the genus in the species, that is, to make the species be the kind of thing it is; the genus is a constitutive part of the essence of the species, part of what-it-is to be the species.
-A theatre-play does not constitute the substance of those who watch it, for the spectators do not owe their being to it.
+Boethius rejects [A3.3], however, on the grounds that something common in this way cannot 'constitute' or 'make up the substance of' the things to which it is common: substantiam constituere/formare.
+This is one of the jobs of the genus in the species-that is, to make the species be the kind of thing it is; the genus is a constitutive part of the essence of the species, part of what-it-is to be the species.
+A theatre play does not constitute the substance of those who watch it, for the spectators do not owe their being to it.
 (It does constitute their being spectators, but being a spectator is not part of the spectator's substance.)
-Something numerically one that is common according to [A{3.3}] is not multiplied by the multiplication of that to which it is common.
+Something numerically one that is common according to [A3.3] is not multiplied by the multiplication of that to which it is common.
+But then it cannot be part of the essence of numerically distinct things, since it cannot be numerically multiplied in itself.